Language & Literacy

 Children's excitement and wonderment of science are developed and stimulated through skills of observation, comparison, exploration, testing, inquiry and problem solving.
 They will be taught to observe cause and effect incidences and will learn to keep simple records.

-Children will learn to develop an appreciation for a wide genre of music.
+Children will also learn to develop an appreciation for a wide genre of music.
 They will exhibit competencies such as rhythm and creativity, as well as learn concepts like pitch, volume and contrast, through participating and responding to musical activities.
 A variety of teaching implements, such as scarves, ribbons and percussive instruments will be used.

 Motor Skills Development